 PreventionGenetics has been in operation since 2004.
 We have grown steadily over this time, and now have the largest germline DNA test menu of any lab in America.
 The quality of DNA testing at PreventionGenetics is second to none.
 "Getting the tests right" has always been our first priority.

-PreventionGenetics is CLIA accredited through CAP.
+PreventionGenetics is CLIA and ISO 15189:2012 accredited.
 Our quality assurance processes, however, far exceed regulatory requirements.
-For example, we have had to date one error out of 8,800 total Proficiency Tests, both external and internal.
-Our sequencing error rate is about one per 4.2 million nucleotides or one per 1600 sequence variants.
-Other summary measures of quality are listed in the "About Us" section of the our web site.
+For example, we have had to date one error out of 10,000 total Proficiency Tests, both external and internal.
+Our sequencing error rate is about one per 7 million nucleotides or one per 9,800 sequence variants.
+Other summary measures of quality are listed in the "About Us" section of the web site.